 7:00AM to 5:00PM

 Water fills in the toilet tank after you flush.
 So, it can be rather unsettling to hear your toilet tank constantly running, even if you didn’t flush the toilet bowl recently.
-You might even lose some sleep wondering about all those wasted water and what are the common causes for it or if experts strongly advise you to shut off the water and call them already.
-And in worst-case scenarios, you might even start believing there could be other problems in your plumbing system waiting to be discovered and may need a local plumber.
+You might even lose some sleep wondering about all the wasted water and the common causes of it, or if experts strongly advise you to shut off the water and call them already.
+In worst-case scenarios, you might even start believing there could be other problems in your plumbing system waiting to be discovered and may need a local plumber.

 To help you with your quest to fix the toilet, we have prepared a step-by-step guide.
 So, without further ado, let’s jump in!

-it’s not too much to want to know more about the plumbing problems you’re facing before dealing with them or calling in an expert plumber.
+It’s not too much to want to know more about your plumbing problems before dealing with them or calling an expert plumber.
 And running toilets can be one of the many plumbing issues you have.
-Understanding a toilet not functioning properly is not over the top.
-And so, We’ve listed below a list of steps to help you and make it easier for you to know and understand what could be wrong with your toilet, and maybe prepare yourself to replace it with a new one.
+Understanding a toilet not functioning correctly is not over the top.
+Below is a list of steps to help you and make it easier for you to know and understand what could be wrong with your toilet and maybe prepare yourself to replace it with a new one.

 If you find water running in your toilet, the problem resides within the tank.
-Toilets use a float to measure the amount of water stored in a tank.
+Toilets use a float to measure the water stored in a tank.
 When there’s a certain drop in the water level, the fill valve connected to the water line refills the tank.
-And a malfunctioning float, valve or flapper causes the water line to run continually.
+A malfunctioning float, valve or flapper continually causes the water line to run.

 So, check out the fill valve for issues.
-Then, examine the fill tube that runs from the fill valve on the tank’s left side to the overflow tube’s right.
+Then, examine the fill tube from the fill valve on the tank’s left side to the overflow tube’s right.
 The overflow tube stops water from overflowing into the tank and spilling on the bathroom floor.
-Ensure the fill tube’s tightly attached to the fill valve and water is flowing from the valve to the overflow tube without any interruption.
+Ensure the fill tube is tightly attached to the fill valve and that water flows from the valve to the overflow tube without interruption.
 The fill tube also shouldn’t extend into the pipe; if it does, trim it accordingly.

-A float is a cup-shaped plastic part on the fill valve that “notifies” the valve about the correct water level or water supply line in a tank.
+A float is a cup-shaped plastic part on the fill valve that “notifies” the valve about the tank’s correct water level or supply link.
 If the float is set too high, water keeps flowing through the overflow tube, and the flapper stays open if it’s set too low.

 Adjust the float level using the attached clip, rod or screw until the proper water level is restored, which is usually marked on the inside of the overflow tube or tank.

-The exterior handle of the toilet is connected to the flush rod that’s kept within the tank. it’s a plastic piece attached to a chain leading to a flapper.
+The exterior handle of the toilet is connected to the flush rod kept within the tank.
+It’s a plastic piece attached to a chain that leads to a flapper.

 If the chain is too short, it doesn’t allow the flapper to close and seal, and water leaks into the bowl.
 But if it’s too long, it might not allow the flapper to stay open to let the water out.
 Although this won’t cause a running bowl, it won’t allow the tank to refill.